 When it comes to alcoholic beverages, beer is often touted as the drink of choice to serve with Chinese food.
 In reality, the Chinese have been avid wine drinkers for centuries.
 But unlike the more familiar French and Italian grape wine varieties, traditional grain-based Chinese wines haven't completely caught on in the west.
-Part of the problem, aside from the relative difficulty of finding Chinese wine, may be its high alcohol content.
+Part of the problem, aside from the relative difficulty of finding Chinese wine, is its high alcohol content.
 For example, there's the notorious Mao Tai: a fiery, 55 proof concoction served to foreign dignitaries at diplomatic banquets.
 Now that is definitely a wine you sip like liquor, not put back glass by glass.

 New Chinese Wine Varieties